CestinaLover/WD-SEATWORK-4-JIGABOO-TX03/readme.md

 ## Description

-This is my Hands-On 2 for my web design class, hope you like it!
+This is my Finals Project it is a Features Display Website that showcases distinct design layouts for different features using pure HTML and CSS.
-The goal is to make a cool Hero and Card Display Website.
+The website includes multiple pages for demonstration and emphasizes layout design.

 ## Website Instructions: